intermountainneuroimaging/bids-qsiprep/CONTRIBUTING.md

 Poetry manages virtual environments and can create a virtual environment with different versions of python, however that version must be installed on the machine.

-You can configure the python version by using `poetry env use <path/to/executable>`
+As mentioned above, you can configure the python version by using `poetry env use <path/to/executable>`

 #### Helpful poetry config options